sjcswank/qa-course-work/TestCases.md

 \
 **Test Case ID:** QACW-03\
 **Test Case Title:** Log Out User.\
-**Objective:** Verify that a logged in user can successfully log out of the application by clicking the log out button.\
+**Objective:** Verify that a logged in user can successfully log out of the application by clicking the log out link.\
-**Preconditions:** There should be a valid registered user with email test001@email.com and password Test001.\
+**Preconditions:** There should be a valid registered, LOGGED IN user with email test001@email.com and password Test001.\
 **Test Steps:**

-1. Navigate to the Login page at "http://127.0.0.1:5000/login"
+1. Navigate to the Home page at "http://127.0.0.1:5000/"
-2. Enter email "test001@email.com"
+2. Contacts Page should be shown.
-3. Enter password "Test001"
+3. Click link labled "Logout"
-4. Click button labled "Login"
+4. The Login page should be shown.
-5. Contacts page should be displayed
+5. Navigate to the Home page "http://127.0.0.1:5000/".
-6. Click button labled "Log Out"
+6. The Login page should be shown.

-**Expected Result:** The Login page should be shown, no user should be logged in.\
+**Expected Result:** The Login page should be shown.\
-**Actual Result:**\
+**Actual Result:** The Login Page was shown.\
-**Status:**
+**Status:** Passed 9/20/2025\
 \
 \
 \